The Best Crypto Exchanges In Canada

 Shakepay: Best for Small Purchases

-Shakepay is crypto trading in its most basic form, making it an ideal platform for beginners or novices who plan to make small purchases.
-In other words, if you want to dip your toes into crypto, this might be the way to do it.
+Shakepay is crypto trading in its basic form, making it an ideal platform for beginners or novices who plan to make small purchases.
+In other words, if you want to dip your toes into crypto.

 They only offer two coins – Bitcoin and Ethereum, and two ways to fund your account: Interac e-Transfer and wire transfer.
 E-Transfers are almost instant, so you can get trading within minutes of opening your account.
 There are no trading fees when you buy and sell bitcoin.
 Instead, Shakepay earns money on the spread by charging a slight premium over and above the market price.